-Lenders use a ratio called "debt to income" to decide the most you can pay monthly after your other recurring debts are paid.
+Lenders use a ratio called "debt to income" to determine the most you can pay monthly after your other monthly debts have been paid.

 How to figure the qualifying ratio

-The first number is how much (by percent) of your gross monthly income that can be spent on housing costs.
-This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything.
+For these ratios, the first number is how much (by percent) of your gross monthly income that can be spent on housing.
+This ratio is figured on your total payment, including hazard insurance, homeowners' dues, PMI - everything that makes up the payment.

-The second number in the ratio is the maximum percentage of your gross monthly income which can be applied to housing costs and recurring debt.
-For purposes of this ratio, debt includes credit card payments, auto/boat payments, child support, and the like.
+The second number is what percent of your gross income every month which can be spent on housing expenses and recurring debt.
+For purposes of this ratio, debt includes credit card payments, car loans, child support, etcetera.

 Some example data: